Intellectual Property Checklist for Startup Companies and Established Businesses

 • Pay careful attention to the audit provisions (and other provisions) of software license agreements, and attempt to negotiate reasonable provisions where possible.

-• If you include any third party generated content (for example, customer comments) on your website, include information about who to contact regarding takedown notices under the Digital Millennium Copyright Act.
-Designate an agent to receive such notices, and inform the Copyright Office of the designation so that the agent can be included in the Directory of Agents.
+• If you include any third party generated content (for example, customer comments) on your website, have policies in place to take advantages of the safe harbors of the Digital Millennium Copyright Act.
+Have a designated agent to receive such notices, and provide the designated agent's contact information on your website as well as the DMCA Designated Agent Directory of the US Copyright Office.
 Act promptly in response to any notice you receive alleging copyright infringement, defamation, or other content that could result in liability.
+You can learn more about the Digital Millenium Copyright Act here.

 • Wireless Internet connections should be password protected to prevent illegal activity by third parties.